 Zimmer Biomet has share-based compensation plans under which it granted stock options, restricted stock units ("RSUs") and performance-based RSUs.
 In connection with the distribution, ZimVie employees with outstanding Zimmer Biomet share-based awards received replacement share-based awards.
-The ratio used to convert the Zimmer Biomet share-based awards was designed to preserve the aggregate intrinsic value of the award immediately after the distribution when compared to the aggregate intrinsic value of the award immediately prior to the distribution.
+The ratio used to convert the Zimmer Biomet share-based awards was designed to preserve the aggregate intrinsic value of the award immediately after the distribution when compared to the aggregate intrinsic value of the award immediately after the distribution when compared to the aggregate intrinsic value of the award immediately after the distribution when compared to the aggregate intrinsic value of the award immediately prior to the distribution.
 Outstanding RSUs and performance-based RSUs were converted into 0.3 million ZimVie RSUs at a weighted average fair value of \$31.55, and outstanding stock options were converted into 2.1 million ZimVie stock options at a weighted average fair value of \$14.76.
 Due to the conversion, ZimVie incurred \$21.3 million of incremental share-based compensation expense.
 Of this amount, \$10.3 million was related to unvested and/or unexercised share-based awards and was recognized at the distribution date.
 The remaining \$11.0 million is being recognized over the remainder of the share-based awards' weighted average vesting period of 2.5 years from the date of the distribution.